Allowable expenses for landlords: what can you deduct from your income?

 FreeAgent for Landlords

-A new version of our award-winning accounting software, built specifically for landlords, will be available in early 2023.
-FreeAgent for Landlords will help you manage your property finances, view your property profitability, and be ready for Making Tax Digital for Income Tax when it comes into effect in 2026.
-Find out more about FreeAgent for Landlords and register your interest today.
+We've built a new version of our award-winning accounting software specifically for landlords.
+FreeAgent for Landlords will help you manage your property finances, view your property profitability, and submit Self Assessment to HMRC.
+Find out more.